4d/docs/website/translated_docs/es/ORDA/entities.md

 > Database Blob fields ([scalar blobs](Concepts/dt_blob.md) are automatically converted to and from blob object attributes ([`4D.Blob`](Concepts/dt_blob.md)) when handled through ORDA.
 When saving a blob object attribute, keep in mind that, unlike blob object size which is only limited by the available memory, Blob field size is limited to 2GB.

 Accessing a related attribute depends on the attribute kind.
-For example, with the following structure:
+Por ejemplo, con la siguiente estructura:

 ![](assets/en/ORDA/entityAttributes.png)